Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Introduction

 To tackle this recurrent problem, we introduce a reformulation of the quantum many-body problem in the present paper.
 The present work can be seen as the natural continuation of the pioneering work of De Dominicis and Martin~\cite{DeDominicis1964a,DeDominicis1964b}, Kleinert~\cite{Kleinert1981,Kleinert1982} and Haussmann~\cite{Haussmann1993,Haussmann1999}.
-These developments provided a solid starting point but also introduced restrictive hypotheses, either on the choice of the working basis or the type of interaction, to simplify some formal steps.
+These developments provided a solid starting point but also introduced restrictive hypotheses, either on the choice of the working field basis or the type of interaction.
 The success of the previous formalisms are shown to be underpinned by the algebraic structure of Nambu tensors which we introduce in the present paper as an extension of the standard single-particle tensor algebra~\cite{Sinanoglu1984,Head-Gordon1998}.
-This allows us to lift the previous restrictive hypotheses, thus extending previous developments to the case of a generic Hamiltonian expressed in an unrestricted extended basis.
-The resulting Nambu-covariant formalism has a natural diagrammatic representation in terms of un-oriented Feynman diagrams\footnote{Throughout this work, we use ``un-oriented" to specify Feynman diagrammatics defined with plain lines, i.e.\ without any line orientation.}.
+This allows us to lift the previous restrictive hypotheses, thus extending previous developments to the case of a general Hamiltonian and field basis.
+The resulting Nambu-covariant formalism has a natural diagrammatic representation in terms of un-oriented Feynman diagrams\footnote{Throughout this work, we use ``un-oriented" to specify Feynman diagrams with plain lines, i.e.\ without any line orientation.}.
 A key difference with respect to more standard approaches is the introduction of fully antisymmetric interaction vertices.
-We show that each un-oriented Feynman diagram factorises a sum of standard (e.g. Gorkov) Feynman diagrams with anomalous propagators and vertices.
+We show that each un-oriented Feynman diagram encloses a sum of standard (e.g. Gorkov) Feynman diagrams with anomalous propagators or vertices.
 Moreover, the approach provides a perturbative expansion of many-body Green's functions in terms of Nambu tensors that are, in particular, contravariant with respect to Bogoliubov transformations.
 For future references, we refer to this formulation of perturbation theory as Nambu-Covariant Perturbation Theory (NCPT).
-Whereas here we focus mainly on NCPT, we analyse the properties of (self-consistent) Green's functions and provide formal developments for summation schemes in a follow-up publication, hereafter referred to as Part~II~\cite{part2}.
+Whereas here we focus mainly on NCPT, we analyse the properties of self-consistent Green's functions and provide formal developments for summation schemes in a follow-up work, hereafter referred to as Part~II~\cite{part2}.